joergen7/cuneiform-doc/faq.rst

 **Cuneiform is a student project and many students abandon their project after graduating.
 What's the guarantee that Cuneiform continues to develop?**

 We will make all efforts to maintain Cuneiform in the future.
-Consider contributing or joining the team to hlep it grow!
+Consider contributing or joining the team to help it grow!

 **I understand the general idea behind Cuneiform, but can it be implemented?**